DjangoGirls/tutorial/en/django_orm/README.md

 <QuerySet [<Post: my post title>, <Post: another post title>, <Post: Sample title>]>
 ```

-There it is, one more post in the list!
+There it is, one more blog post in the list!

-### Add more posts
+### Add more blog posts

-You can now have a little fun and add more posts to see how it works.
+You can now have a little fun and add more blog posts to see how it works.
 Add two or three more and then go ahead to the next part.

 ### Filter objects

 A big part of QuerySets is the ability to filter them.
-Let's say we want to find all posts that user ola authored.
+Let's say we want to find all blog posts that user ola authored.
 We will use `filter` instead of `all` in `Post.objects.all()`.
 In parentheses we state what condition(s) a blog post needs to meet to end up in our queryset.
 In our case, the condition is that `author` should be equal to `me`.
 The way to write it in Django is `author=me`.
 Now our piece of code looks like this:

 {% filename %}command-line{% endfilename %}
 ```python